phong1990/ALPACA/README.md

 2. Unzip the package.
 3. Run ALPACA.jar (no installation required)
 4. (OPTIONAL) download 3 millions reviews.
 (Link available soon) (see citation instruction 2)
 5. (OPTIONAL) download custom intention patterns.
-[Comparison](https://github.com/phong1990/ALPACA/blob/master/res/seedPatterns/newComparisons.csv)
+[Comparison Intention](https://github.com/phong1990/ALPACA/blob/master/res/seedPatterns/newComparisons.csv)
 ## Usage
 ### Extracting opinions
 1a.
 If you have the folder that contains compatible data for ALPACA, you can choose it as your "Data Folder"